-So to put that in layman’s terms, a fiduciary is doing what’s in the person’s best interest.
-Most people don’t realize when choosing an advisor that the expert does NOT have to act in YOUR best interest.
-They just have to meet what is called a suitability requirement…in other words, there may be something better out there, but they don’t have to tell you about it; they’re only required to give you something that will be acceptable for your need.
+So to put that in layman’s terms, a fiduciary is doing what’s in your best interest.
+Most people don’t realize when choosing a financial advisor who is not a fiduciary, that this person does NOT have to act in YOUR best interest.
+They just have to meet what is called a “suitability requirement”.
+In other words, there may be other options out there, but they don’t have to tell you about them; they’re only required to give you something that will be acceptable for your need.

 If a fiduciary relationship is what you’re after, you’ll need to know that there are only three different financial advisors that are required to act in a fiduciary capacity.
-The first is a CFP®.
-By the board of standards, CERTIFIED FINANCIAL PLANNERS™ have to be a fiduciary, hands down with no questions asked.
+The first is a CERTIFIED FINANCIAL PLANNERS™.
+By the board of standards, CFPs® have to be a fiduciary, hands down, no questions asked.
 Next would be a Fee-Based Planner that is governed by the National Association of Personal Financial Advisors or NAPFA.
 The last group includes some Certified Public Accountants and Attorneys that do some financial work and have to follow rules instructing them to act in a fiduciary capacity.
 So it’s important to know if your advisor is adhering to rules that would land them in this category.

 A fee-based advisor is going to charge you a percentage of the assets.
 Let’s say you give someone $100,000 to manage for you and they’re going to charge you a 1% – 2.5% fee on that total you’ve given them to manage…that fee is based on the assets for the service that’s being yielded to you.